lolitosss2/ChargeMyCar/README.md

 # ChargeMyCar
-A simple app which allows a user to view surrounding public charging stations, select one to charge it
+A simple app which allows a user to view surrounding public charging stations, select one and charge it

 ## Getting Started